 I know what you're thinking . . . what's the best vegan cheese to use in this recipe?
 I like to combine at least two varieties of soft cheeses, like a plain vegan cream cheese and ricotta.
 Can't find vegan ricotta?
 No problem - just substitute with more cream cheese, vegan mozzarella or any other favorite vegan cheese of your choice.
-Want to make your own vegan version of Italian diner style parmesan?
-Try this recipe.
+I love to the stuffed shells with a sprinkle of this easy homemade vegan diner-style parmesan.

 Speaking of homemade vegan cheese, here are a couple of the best & easiest recipes for making your own fantastic cheese sauces:

 - Easy Vegan Cheese Sauce - Creamy and cheddary, perfect to use with pasta, nachos, veggies, potatoes or pretzels.

 - Vegan Cheese Fondue Recipe - Thick and rich with a classic European flavor and ideal for anything you might enjoy with cheese fondue.

 Breadcrumbs or no breadcrumbs?